canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 Now insert this repository address ``https://github.com/canonical/charmed-kubeflow-uats.git``.

-This will clone a whole ``charmed-kubeflow-uats`` repository onto the notebook server.
-The cloned repository will be a folder on the server, with the same name as the remote repository.
+This clones a whole ``charmed-kubeflow-uats`` repository onto the notebook server.
+The cloned repository is a folder on the server, with the same name as the remote repository.
 Go inside the folder and after that, choose the ``tests/notebooks`` sub-folder.

-There you will find following folders:
+There you find following folders:

 - ``mlflow-kserve``: demonstrates how to talk to MLflow and KServe from inside a notebook.
-This example will train a simple ML model, store it in MLflow, deploy it with KServe from MLflow and run inference.
+This example trains a simple ML model, stores it in MLflow, deploys it with KServe from MLflow and runs inference.
 - ``mlflow-minio``: demonstrates how to talk to MinIO from inside a notebook.
 This example shows how you can use mounted MinIO secrets to talk to MinIO object store.
 - ``mlflow``: demonstrates how to talk to MLflow from inside a notebook.
 The example uses a simple regression model which is stored in the MLflow registry.